isabelladegen/ComputationalLogic/report.md

 1. "Explain why peep sings" &rarr; "Peep is a bird.
 Some birds sing.
 Peep sings."
 1. "Does tweety sing." &rarr; "I dont think that's the case"
 1. "Tell me about tweety." &rarr; "Tweety is a swan.
 Tweety doesn't sing"
 1. "Explain why tweety doesn't sing." &rarr; "Tweety is a bird.
 Tweety is a swan.
-Swans dont sing.
+Swans don't sing.
 Tweety doesn't sing"